Whitby Abbey Family Guide

 - Access: There is a paved pathway from the car park to the visitor entrance, and most of the abbey ground is flat and buggy friendly.
 Some of the ground might be uneven, so we’d recommend sturdy footwear.
 Wheelchair users should note that pathways through the site are grassed and include some slopes.

 EXPERIENCE THE STORY OF DRACULA

 Polish your fangs and imagine yourself back in the time of Dracula in the very place that inspired the story.
-Get involved in our interactive Dracula performance during the holidays, or sink your teeth into any of the other activity packed family-friendly events in our year-round programme.Find an event
+Get involved in our interactive Dracula performance during the Summer holidays, or sink your teeth into any of the other activity packed family-friendly events in our year-round programme.Find an event

 Top things to do

 - Dracula leapt up the 199 steps to the abbey disguised as a black dog – follow in his footsteps when you visit.
-Make sure you count them all and don’t forget to howl!

 - Have a relaxing picnic out on the headland.